padrinobook/padrinobook/01-introduction.md

 - **Gemfile**: The place where you put all the necessary *gems* for your project.
 Bundle takes the content of this file and installs all the declared dependencies inside this file.
-- **app**: Contains the "executable" files of your project with controllers, helpers, and views of your application
+- **app**: Contains the "executable" files of your project with controllers, helpers, and views of your app
+  - **app.rb**: The primary configuration file of your application
+  - bf
+  - bf
-- **config**: General settings for the application, that means which hooks should be performed before or after the application is loaded, setting the environment (e.g. production, development, test), mounting other applications within the existing application under different subdomains.
+- **config**: General settings for the app , that means which hooks should be performed before or after the app is loaded, setting the environment (e.g. production, development, test), mounting other apps within the existing app under different subdomains.
-- **config.ru**: Contains the complete configuration options of the application, such as which port the application listens to, whenever it uses other Padrino apps as middleware and more.
-See more under TBD.  application from the command line.
+- **config.ru**: Contains the complete configuration options of the app, such as which port the app listens to, whenever it uses other Padrino apps as middleware and more.
 - **public**: Place where you put global files to be available for the public audience of your page like images folder, JavaScript files, or style sheets
-- **tmp**: If you are running your application under Nginx than tmp contains a file named *restart.txt* which reboots another Padrino application.
+- **tmp**: If you are running your app under Nginx than tmp contains a file named *restart.txt* which reboots another Padrino app.

 ## Conclusion